wp-plugins/flyzoo/readme.txt

 this should solve the issue in 99% of cases.

-Otherwise, please check that the chat script has not been embedded directly into some .php file (footer.php for instance).
+Otherwise, please check that you haven't embedded the chat script into some .php file (like footer.php for instance).

 = Can I suggest a feature?  =